What is the plate method?

 The plate method can help people with weight management by controlling portion size, and it can also help with managing carbohydrate intake.

-How do you begin to use the plate method?
+How do you use the plate method?

-Your dietitian can help you plan specific plate details.
+For more help with the plate method, your dietitian can help you plan specific plate details.

 To get more ideas on how you can plan tasty and nutritious meals read Joanne Lewis’ series of blogs here.